helium/HIP/0107-preventing-gaming-within-the-mobile-network.md

 - **Service Providers** will be able to temporarily turn off CBRS radios/Wi-Fi APs suspected of gaming.
 This may require them to allocate internal resources to use these tools to manage the rejection communication.
 - **CPI Reviewing Entity** will be able to reject previously approved CPI submissions if they are suspected of gaming.
 - **All Deployers** will now suffer an opportunity cost loss when they are caught gaming.
-- **Outdoor Wi-Fi Deployers** will now be required to upload a picture of their deployment when they assert a new location

 ## Detailed Explanation